ozoneapi/tecban-developer-portal/specification/references/usage examples/International Payment Usage Examples.md

 ## Credit amount specified; ASPSP provides actual (guaranteed) FX rate, for limited time

 In this situation, the PSU specifies the amount that must be credited to the payee.
-The ASPSP will debit the appropriate amount in GBP depending on the exchange rate.
+The ASPSP will debit the appropriate amount in R$ depending on the exchange rate.

 As in the situation where the PSU specifies the amount to be debited the exchange rate could be guaranteed, indicative or pre-booked.
 CurrencyOfTransfer specified.